whitefishdontjump/RepData_PeerAssessment1/PA1_template.md

 -------------------------------------------------------------------------------

-**Question 2: Explanation: Strategy for filling missing data**
+**Question 2: Explanation of Strategy for filling missing data**

 All of the NAs occur on 8 dates out of 61 dates, which is **13%** of the dates, consistent with total NA count.

-As a result, there are only **53** observations for each interval.
+As a result, there are only **53** observed values for each interval.

+***Strategy:***

+1. For each interval with an NA, copy the steps from the same interval on another date with good data.

+2. By randomly and uniformly sampling from the existing set of good dates, the sampled values will trend toward matching the distribution in the existing data, whatever its characteristics may be.

+**Executing the Strategy in R:**

-Using a uniform distribution, seeded, with range, 0.5 to 53.5, and subsequently rounded to give an integer value (1 to 53),  this random result can specify which date to select from the 53 dates with good data.
+1. Using a uniform distribution (runif() function), seeded, with range, 0.5 to 53.5, and subsequently rounded to give an integer value (1 to 53),  this random result will specify which date to select from the 53 dates with good data.

-For each missing step value, a value from the same interval on another date will replace the NA.
-The date will be chosen using runif() to execute the random uniform selection.
-This will be applied to all NA values of the variable "steps".

-Both the uniformity of the dates selected by this method, and the resulting data will be summarized for comparison with the original data set
+2. A vector "rdate" will contain the uniformly random dates from runif(), and have length equal to the number of NAs, 2304.
+A vector "intbad" will contain the sequence of intervals in the data frame of NA data, "actbad".

+3. For each NA row(i) in "actbad", the variable "steps" will be imputed by copying the value from the row of clean data that contains the date "rdate(i)" AND the interval  "intbad(i)"

+**Verifying the Results**

+1. Review the summary statistics for the random date vector, "rdate."
+The mean median and quartiles should be uniformly distributed.

+2. Prepare a histogram of daily totals for the complete imputed dataset.
+The shape should be similar to that of Plot 1, the histogram of totals before distribution.

+3. Compare the summary statistics before and after NA replacements, including the net change in statistics, in a table.